-What Is an Emotional Support Animal Letter?
+What Is an ESA Letter?

 An emotional support animal letter is a document from a mental health professional, such as a psychiatrist, psychologist, or licensed clinical social worker.
 The letter is written on their professional letterhead and states that the person has been diagnosed with a mental health disorder and needs the emotional support of an animal.
 It also provides information about the person’s diagnosis and treatment.